sprinteins/ghost/README.md

 ## Initialize

-To load project dependencies open the open the project folder in the terminal and type
+To load project dependencies open the project folder in the terminal and type

 ```bash
 $ yarn install